 Deferring architecture decisions

-Couple week ago I started to read a book called The software architect elevator written by Gregor Hohpe.
-Gregor said in the book that "The more uncertain about the future I am, the more value I derive from deferring a decision.".
-After reading that sentence I started to think one specific very special "start-up" project.
+A couple of weeks ago I started to read a book called The Software Architect Elevator written by Gregor Hohpe.
+Gregor said in the book "The more uncertain about the future I am, the more value I derive from deferring a decision.".
+After reading that sentence I started to think of one specific very special "start-up" project.

-This is a self-reflection from a project where I was involved three years ago.
-Overall project was a one kind of once in a life time experience.
-All stakeholders were highly motivated to work hard to achieve common very important goal.
-We all knew that stakes will be high and potential results outstanding.
+This is a self-reflection from a project in which I was involved three years ago.
+Overall project was a kind of once in a lifetime experience.
+All stakeholders were highly motivated to work hard to achieve a common very important goal.
+We all knew that the stakes would be high and potential results outstanding.

 I would say that we worked together like in a start-up company.
 Bureaucracy was minimal and everyone had an attitude and passion to get this working.
-Vision was a quite clear what we want to achieve but time was our biggest enemy.
-We realised soon that we need to work hard to get this to market as soon as possible.
-We knew also that we need to be agile, flexible and ready for a external pressure and tolerate high frequency of change.
+The vision was quite clear what we wanted to achieve but time was our biggest enemy.
+We realized soon that we needed to work hard to get this to market as soon as possible.
+We knew also that we needed to be agile, flexible, and ready for external pressure and tolerate a high frequency of change.

-We needed to change and reinvent old complex highly manual and fragile process to digital.
-We knew that if digitalization of this core process is successful, this new digital way of working enables a lot of new possibilities for end users.
+We needed to change and reinvent old complex highly manual and fragile processes into digital.
+We knew that if the digitalization of this core process is successful, this new digital way of working would enable a lot of new possibilities for end users.

-There were a lot of more unknown things than known things in the beginning.
-Actually these unknow factors are not unique.
-I'm sure that many projects start without knowing all facts what I'll mention next.
+There were a lot more unknown things than known things in the beginning.
+Actually these unknown factors are not unique.
+I'm sure that many projects start without knowing all the facts that I'll mention next.

-Like said we were in a time preasure all the time and it didn't help to understand this new domain area and it's nuances.
-From domain modelling point of view we tried to be as flexible as possible because we knew that there will be changes coming definitely.
+As said we were under time pressure all the time and it didn't help to understand this new domain area and its nuances.
+From a domain modeling point of view, we tried to be as flexible as possible because we knew that there would be changes coming definitely.

 Unknown lifecycle of the system

-Uncertainty of the estimated life cycle of the system caused a lot of discussion in the beginning for a reason because it will affect also to architectural and technical decisions.
-We balanced with this dilemma a quite a long time and eventually started make decisions based on assumption that this system will be long-lived.
-This was a right decision because after working with one year we saw that system has potential for other purposes as well.
+Uncertainty about the estimated life cycle of the system caused a lot of discussion in the beginning for a reason because it will affect also architectural and technical decisions.
+We balanced with this dilemma a quite a long time and eventually started to make decisions based on the assumption that this system would be long-lived.
+This was the right decision because after working for one year we saw that system has potential for other purposes as well.

 Unknown user volume and usage patterns

-We had some guesses about user volumes and we knew that if this sky-rockets user volumes could be substantial.
+We had some guesses about user volumes and we knew that if this skyrockets user volumes could be substantial.
 We also learned during the journey that there will be significant user peeks and we need to handle those as well.
-During the first months it was also clear that system has national wide potential and interest as well.
+During the first months, it was also clear that the system has national potential and interest as well.

 Changing environment and external decision makers

-It was already clear in the beginning that there will be a lot of external decision makers where we will have a small possible to impact.
+It was already clear in the beginning that there would be a lot of external decision-makers where we would have a small possible impact.
 This will affect heavily to our work but we cannot anticipate how.
-We knew that we need to be flexible and ready for changes and sometimes also revert decisions.
-This will heavily affect also technical design and decission making.
+We knew that we needed to be flexible and ready for changes and sometimes also revert decisions.
+This will heavily affect also technical design and decision-making.

 Success requires integrations

-We knew that there will be a need for multiple outbound and inbound integrations to enable all benefits of digitalizationing of the process.
+We knew that there would be a need for multiple outbound and inbound integrations to enable all benefits of digitalization of the process.
 Our system will be the key component of orchestrating the process across other systems.

 Operational reliability

-It was clear that if system sky-rockets, popularity of the system will be substantial and we need to provide superior operational reliability for our end users.
-Reliability was one of our top priorities because we knew how crucial system was to achieve important common goals.
+It was clear that if the system skyrockets, the popularity of the system will be substantial and we need to provide superior operational reliability for our end users.
+Reliability was one of our top priorities because we knew how crucial the system was to achieve important common goals.

 Security and privacy

-We knew in the beginning that domain area will require special handling and focus from the security and privacy point of view.
-It was clear that this will increase our work and we need to integrate security deeply to our processes, practices and mindset.
+We knew in the beginning that the domain area would require special handling and focus from the security and privacy point of view.
+It was clear that this would increase our work and we need to integrate security deeply into our processes, practices, and mindset.

 What kind of deferring decisions we did?

-Next I'll tell something about deferring architectural decissions what we did during during the project.
+Next, I'll say something about deferring architectural decisions that we did during the project.

 From a modular monolith to microservices

-This was the one of the first deferring architectural decision what we did.
-We deferred moving to microservices architecture until we knew more how system will be used and what will be the amount of the people (developers) involved to development work.
+This was one of the first deferring architectural decisions that we made.
+We deferred moving to microservices architecture until we knew more about how the system will be used and what will be the number of people (developers) involved in development work.

-There was so many unknown factors and our team was small (5 people) in the beginning so modular monolith was a good way to start.
-Modular monolith basically means that application is built so that code is divided to independent modules.
-Indepedent modules enable that modules or components can be break down to individual microservices if necessary later in the future.
+There were so many unknown factors and our team was small (5 people) in the beginning so modular monolith was a good way to start.
+Modular monolith basically means that the application is built so that code is divided into independent modules.
+Independent modules enable that modules or components can be broken down into individual microservices if necessary later in the future.

-During the project our knowledge, requirements and system evolved and we moved more towards microservice architecture.
-Microservice architecture enabled scaling of the teams as well as independent technical compontents.
+During the project our knowledge, requirements, and system evolved and we moved more toward microservice architecture.
+Microservice architecture enabled scaling of the teams as well as independent technical components.

-We started developing one application for specific need with 5 people.
-Eventually system expanded rapidly so that when I leaved the project there was 7 internal UI applications and APIs, 3 outbound integrations, 5 inbound integrations.
-In the end there was over 20 people working with different microservices of the system.
+We started developing one application for specific needs with 5 people.
+Eventually, the system expanded rapidly so that when I left the project there were 7 internal UI applications and APIs, 3 outbound integrations, and 5 inbound integrations.
+In the end, over 20 people were working with different microservices of the system.

 Be cloud native and scale later

-It's important to develop application to cloud native already from the beginning so you can truely benefit cloud compute scaling.
+It's important to develop applications to cloud-native already from the beginning so you can truly benefit from cloud-computing scaling.
 You don't need to know immediately how many users will use the service or what kind of usage pattern they have.
-Cloud services like Azure enables scaling in horizontally and vertically so you don't need to know immediately how much you need compute power.
+Cloud services like Azure enable scaling in horizontally and vertically so you don't need to know immediately how much you need to compute power.

-Like said we didn't know usage patterns of the application or user amounts.
-Deciding compute scaling was one of the deferring decision what we did because we had a possibility to adjust compute based on the need.
+As said we didn't know usage patterns of the application or user amounts.
+Deciding on compute scaling was one of the deferring decisions that we made because we could adjust compute based on the need.

 We used Azure App Service autoscaling and Event Driven pattern & post-processing to adjust high user amount peeks.

-Everything started from a very simple use case about persisting records to database and showing data from database.
-Domain driven design would have been a bit too heavy for this purpose and like said earlier in the beginning we didn't know the life-cycle of the system or possible dimensions of the domain model either.
-These facts drive us to start with a C (create) R (read) U (update) D (delete) type of approach because it was a very quick to develope, simplistic and efficient.
-Our understanding about the domain was just started to increase.
+Everything started from a very simple use case about persisting records to a database and showing data from the database.
+Domain-driven design would have been a bit too heavy for this purpose and like said earlier in the beginning we didn't know the life-cycle of the system or possible dimensions of the domain model either.
+These facts drive us to start with a C (create) R (read) U (update) D (delete) type of approach because it was very quick to develop, simplistic, and efficient.
+Our understanding of the domain has just started to increase.

-This was also an one example about deferred architectural decision what we did.
+This was also one example of a deferred architectural decision that we made.
 We started with small and changed the plan when we had more information and knowledge.

 Towards API management